UK basks in blue skies and sunshine

 train services packed as crowds head to the coast.

-Temperatures have so far peaked at 25.6C in Heathrow in west London.
+Temperatures peaked at 26C in Northolt in north west London.

 Image copyright